 If you lack socializing skills, it becomes painfully self-evident as you enter your teens and grow into an adult.
 The unfortunate consequences of poor social skills can hinder your career, impact your romantic life, and leave you feeling isolated and lonely.

-Whether you are shy and standoffish or tend to be too gregarious and unrestrained, you can improve your social prowess with awareness and practice.
+Whether you are shy and standoffish or tend to be too gregarious and unrestrained, you can learn how to socialize with awareness and practice.

-Here are 12 socializing skills to increase your confidence and attractiveness to others:
+How to socialize: 12 socializing tips to increase your confidence and attractiveness to others

 1. Prepare in advance.